Culmination Of 18 Months Of Van Life In Mexico

 In Mexico, campsite prices can vary and are sometimes negotiable.
 But if you’ve already slept a night or two at a campground without confirming the ‘per day’ rate, you leave yourself open to being gauged a higher price when you’re ready to leave & pay.

-2. Pay Close Attention To Gas Station Pumps
+2. Pay Attention to Gas Station Pumps

-It can be hard to break 500 peso bills into smaller denominations in shops & restaurants in Mexico, but we've found gas stations to always have change for 500 notes.
+Additional Pro Tip: It can be hard to break 500 peso bills into smaller denominations in shops & restaurants in Mexico, but we’ve found gas stations to always have change for 500 notes.

 And because these parking lots are guarded, there is often a basic toilet you can use.

-If you are looking to free camp in an urban area, we recommend searching a bit until you find a middle to upper class neighborhood.
+If you are looking to free camp in an urban area, we recommend searching a bit until you find a middle to upper-class neighborhood.

-And in reality, van life travelers in Mexico are getting stuck all the time in the sand.
-Including us!Pick Up A Foldable Shovel
+In reality, van life travelers in Mexico are always stuck in the sand.
+Including us!

-Pick Up An Air Compressor
+Pick Up an Air Compressor

 To help get our van out of the sand in Baja, we significantly deflated our tires to 15 psi.

-6. Don’t always trust the Google Maps route
+6. Donโt Always Trust the Google Maps Route

 When driving our camper van in Mexico, Google Map’s recommended route is accurate and works great 95% of the time.
-But forthe other 5%, Google has wanted us to veer off the yellow highways and drive down dusty, dirt roads.
-Or to venture straight through a city’s downtown area.
+But for the other 5%, Google has wanted us to veer off the yellow highways and drive down dusty, dirt roads.
+Or to venture straight through a cityโs downtown area.

 So when we enter our destination on Google Maps and analyze the suggested route, we look to see if Google wants us to drive down likely dirt roads or downtown areas and look to avoid those as much as possible.